smathieu/prosperity/README.md

 [![Build Status](https://travis-ci.org/smathieu/prosperity.png)](https://travis-ci.org/smathieu/prosperity)

 Prosperity easily lets you add a dashboard of arbitrary time series data to your rails app.
+Is lets you easily graph anything that changes over time using your existing ActiveRecord scopes or raw SQL.
+This is still a work in progress, but it should already make it much easier to create dashboard withing your Rails app.
+Currently only supports PostgreSQL, but should be easily portable to other DBs.

 ![Screenshot](https://raw2.github.com/smathieu/prosperity/master/doc/screenshot.png "Prosperity")